 When you pull the trigger, it puts into motion the events needed to set off the primer, which happens when the firing pin hits the primer.
 When the primer is set off, it creates an explosive charge.
 This ignites the charge.
 When it’s ignited, a lot of pressure builds up.
 And since the pressure is looking for a way to escape, it does in the form of a bullet being sent through the barrel, out of the muzzle, and hopefully onto your target.

 +P is an extra charge, meaning more pressure.
 And with more pressure, you get more speed.
 Also, an advantage of quality +P is that the extra speed means it keeps its trajectory for a longer distance.
 That means your bullet won’t drop as quickly, and you’re more likely to hit whatever you were aiming at, not below the target—you also have to be a good shot.
 Please don’t leave this article thinking ammo fixes the human error.
 It does play a part, but if you suck at shooting, well, you suck.
-Fix that before spending a bunch of money on +P or +P+ ammo, in hopes that it will somehow compensate for your poor shot placement as a result of your mediocre skills.
+Fix that before spending a bunch of money on +P or +P+ ammo, hoping that it will somehow compensate for your poor shot placement due to your mediocre skills.

 What is +P+ Ammunition?